Hazel McCallion: Early life and career

-Political career

-Early years
+Early political career

 McCallion began her political career in Streetsville (now part of Mississauga).
 Her first campaign was in 1964 for the position of deputy reeve.
 It was unsuccessful, and she later considered herself to be a victim of "dirty tricks".
 Having later been appointed the chairman of the Streetsville Planning Board, she was elected as deputy reeve in the 1967 election and was appointed reeve in 1968.
 She was elected as Streetsville's mayor in 1970, serving until 1973.

 The Town of Streetsville was amalgamated with the Town of Mississauga and the Town of Port Credit to form the City of Mississauga at the beginning of 1974; McCallion advocated unsuccessfully to preserve Streetsville as a separate municipality.
 In the same year she was elected to the Mississauga City Council, and retained her seat on the council by acclamation in the 1976 municipal election.
 By the time she was elected mayor of Mississauga, she had sat on virtually every committee in Peel Region and the City of Mississauga.
 She had also served on the executive of many federal and provincial committees and associations.